Racial Trauma: The Impact Of Racism On Family Mental Health

 Decreased maternal mental health due to racial bias

 Poor mental health in mothers has been repeatedly shown to be a risk factor for disrupted child development.
-Studies suggest that children whose mothers experience psychological symptoms like severe depression or anxiety are more likely to show delays in learning and socialization, experience performance and behavior problems at school, and have difficulties regulating their emotions.
+Studies suggest that children whose mothers experience psychological symptoms like severe depression or anxiety are more likely to show delays in learning and socialization, experience performance and behavior problems at school, and have difficulties controlling their emotions.

 Encountering bigotry based on race can be a distressing and discouraging experience that may pose a direct challenge to psychological health.
 A six-year study of families in the UK found that mothers who were subjected to frequent discriminatory interactions like racial insults, suspicion, and unfair treatment based on ethnicity exhibited diminished psychological health.
 In turn, their children displayed more frequent markers of social and emotional problems.